What is the difference between talking to a therapist vs. talking to my friends?

 Short-term therapy: People choose short-term therapy when they have a specific issue that they want to address and are clear about their goals.
 In this case, short-term therapy usually takes from a month (2-4 sessions) up to 6 months.

 Long-term therapy: People who experience trauma or have more complicated issues usually seek long-term therapy.
 There are also some people who are interested in long-term therapy because they see therapy as a self-growth process and they would like to continue learning and growing.
 In this case, therapy plays a support role in their life journey, so there is no "expiration date" for therapy.

 During treatment, we will check in with you regularly to clarify your goals and expectations, and make sure you get the support that you need.
 Of course you are welcome to share your thoughts about treatment with us to ensure the efficacy of therapy.

 If you have never had any therapy experiences before or if you are interested in therapy but not sure about what you want to work on, we recommend that you start with 2 to 4 sessions.
 This way, you can get a feel for what therapy is like and figure out if this is something that you want to pursue.

 The bottom line is that therapy treatment is very personalized and flexible.
 The idea is to have an open dialogue with your therapist and constantly evaluate what the best arrangement is for you!

 I am interested, so what's the next step?

-The first step is to do the intake assessment (sometimes people called an "initial consultation").
-It is a 50 minutes psychological evaluation.
-Since every therapist has their own niche and specialty and we want to make sure we address your concern carefully, so we will pair you with a therapist who can meet your needs after the intake assessment.
+The first step is to do an initial consultation (sometimes people called it as a "diagnostic evaluation").
+It is a 50 minutes psychological assessment.
+During the consultation, we will review your psychiatric history and presenting concerns from a biopsychosocial approach.
+After the consultation, we will pair you with a therapist who can meet your needs after the evaluation.